-When lifted, the safety valves of main and auxiliary boilers for essential services shall fully interrupt the outgoing steam flow in case of the pressure drop in the boiler not below 0,85 of the working pressure.
+When lifted, safety valves on main and essential auxiliary boilers shall fully stop the steam bleeding in case of the pressure drop in the boiler not below 0.85 of the working pressure.

-- 3.3.6.5 Economizers shall be provided with spring-loaded safety valves not less than 15 mm in diameter. - 3.3.6.6 Where safety valves are fitted on a common branch, the cross-sectional area of the branch shall not be less than 1,1 times the aggregate cross-sectional area of the valves installed. - 3.3.6.7 The cross-sectional area of the waste-steam branch of the safety valve and of the pipe connected thereto, shall not be less than twice the aggregate cross-sectional area of the valves. - 3.3.6.8 To remove the water of condensation, a drain pipe without any stopping devices shall be provided for on the valve body or on the waste-steam pipe (if the latter is located below the valve). - 3.3.6.9 The safety valves shall be connected directly to the boiler steam space without any stopping devices.
+3.3.6.5 Economizers shall be provided with spring-loaded safety valves not less than 15 mm in diameter.

+3.3.6.6 Where safety valves are fitted on a common branch, the cross-sectional area of the branch shall not be less than 1,1 times the aggregate cross-sectional area of the valves installed.

+3.3.6.7 The cross-sectional area of the waste-steam branch of the safety valve and of the pipe connected thereto, shall not be less than twice the aggregate cross-sectional area of the valves.

+3.3.6.8 To remove the water of condensation, a drain pipe without any stopping devices shall be provided for on the valve body or on the waste-steam pipe (if the latter is located below the valve).

+3.3.6.9 The safety values shall be connected directly to the boiler steam space without any stopping devices.
 Supply pipes leading to the safety valves are not allowed to be installed inside the boiler.
-No provision shall be made on the safety valve bodies or their connections for steam extraction devices for other purposes. - 3.3.6.10 The safety valves shall be so arranged that they can be lifted by a manual remote control gear as well as that powered from energy source.
-The remote control gear of one of the valves shall be operated from the boiler room, and of the other valve from any other readily accessible position outside the engine room.
+No provision shall be made on the safety valve bodies or their connections for steam extraction devices for other purposes.

+3.3.6.10 The safety valves shall be so arranged that they can be lifted by a manual remote control gear as well as that powered from energy source.
+The remote control gear of at least one of the valves shall be operated from the position where the possibility of steam effect is excluded.
-The remote control gear for safety valves of steam superheaters, waste-heat boilers and their steam headers (separators) may be operated only from the boiler room.